 - 1 tsp vanilla

-- Optional: yogurt of choice (NB: if wanting this to be dairy free, use coconut yogurt or lactose free yogurt)
+- Optional: yogurt of choice (NB: if wanting this to be dairy free or vegan, use coconut yogurt or lactose free yogurt)

 - Place the carrots in a food processor and pulse until fine.